-- 20.1 Over-temperature protection shall be provided for the motor of an appliance by one of the following: - a) Thermal protection complying with the applicable requirements in UL 2111, the Standard for Overheating Protection for Motors. - Exception No. 1: A fan employing a fan blade or blower wheel attached directly to the motor shaft is not required to comply with the Running Heating Temperature Test of UL 2111. - Exception No. 2: A thermally protected Type F shaded pole motor used in a ceiling insert fan, wall insert fan, or a fan intended for use in cooking areas shall not exceed a temperature of 200°C (392°F) when subjected to the Locked-Rotor Temperature Test specified in UL 2111.
-See 62.2.5. - b) Impedance protection complying with UL 2111, the Standard for Overheating Protection for Motors. - Exception: An impedance-protected Type F shaded pole motor used in a ceiling insert fan, wall insert fan, or a fan intended for use in cooking areas shall not exceed a temperature of 200°C when subjected to the Locked-Rotor Temperature Test specified in UL 2111.
-See 62.2.6. - c) Other protection that is shown by test to be equivalent to the protection specified in (a). - 20.2 When a multispeed motor is provided with protection in accordance with these requirements, the protection shall accomplish the intended result at each setting of the speed-control device.
+- 20.1 Over-temperature protection shall be provided for the motor of an appliance by one of the following: - a) Thermal protection complying with the applicable requirements in UL 2111, the Standard for Overheating Protection for Motors.

+Exception No. 1: A fan employing a fan blade or blower wheel attached directly to the motor shaft need comply only with the requirements for protection during locked-rotor conditions.

+Exception No. 2: A thermally protected Type F shaded pole motor used in a ceiling insert fan, wall insert fan, or a fan intended for use in cooking areas shall not exceed a temperature of 200°C (392°F) when subjected to the Locked-Rotor Temperature Test specified in UL 2111.
+See 62.2.5.

+b) Impedance protection complying with UL 2111, the Standard for Overheating Protection for Motors.

+Exception: An impedance-protected Type F shaded pole motor used in a ceiling insert fan, wall insert fan, or a fan intended for use in cooking areas shall not exceed a temperature of 200°C when subjected to the Locked-Rotor Temperature Test specified in UL 2111.
+See 62.2.6.

+- c) Other protection that is shown by test to be equivalent to the protection specified in (a).

-20.3 When a multispeed motor is not provided with protection in accordance with these requirements, and when the protection with which the appliance is provided upon installation does not function to protect the motor for one or more settings of the speed-control device, protection at each setting shall be provided as part of the appliance.
+20.1 revised December 23, 2003 - 20.2 When a multispeed motor is provided with protection in accordance with these requirements, the protection shall accomplish the intended result at each setting of the speed-control device. - 20.3 When a multispeed motor is not provided with protection in accordance with these requirements, and when the protection with which the appliance is provided upon installation does not function to protect the motor for one or more settings of the speed-control device, protection at each setting shall be provided as part of the appliance.